ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/windows-backdoor-account-registry-persistence-investigation/investigation-walkthrough.md

 The following mappings connect observed behaviors to MITRE ATT&CK techniques and cite the specific evidence identified during Security event, registry, and PowerShell log analysis.
 Mappings are based on directly observed activity and artifacts within scope.

+#### ▶ Persistence

-- **Persistence — Create Account (Local Account) (T1136.001):**
+(1) Create Account (Local Account) (T1136.001)
-  A new local user account (`A1berto`) was created via command-line execution, confirmed through account management telemetry and process creation logs.
+- A new local user account (`A1berto`) was created via command-line execution, confirmed through account management telemetry and process creation logs.

-- **Defense Evasion — Masquerading (T1036):**
+#### ▶ Defense Evasion

+(1) Masquerading (T1036)
-  The backdoor account name closely resembled a legitimate user (`Alberto`), indicating intent to blend into normal account activity.
+- The backdoor account name closely resembled a legitimate user (`Alberto`), indicating intent to blend into normal account activity.

-- **Execution / Lateral Movement — Windows Management Instrumentation (T1047):**
+#### ▶ Execution / Lateral Movement

+(1) Windows Management Instrumentation (T1047)
-  Remote execution using WMIC was used to create the backdoor account, observed in process creation telemetry containing `WMIC.exe process call create`.
+- Remote execution using WMIC was used to create the backdoor account, observed in process creation telemetry containing `WMIC.exe process call create`.

+#### ▶ Persistence

-- **Persistence — Modify Registry (T1112):**
+(1) Modify Registry (T1112)
-  Registry artifacts under the SAM hive confirmed registration of the new local account, observed via registry event telemetry.
+- Registry artifacts under the SAM hive confirmed registration of the new local account, observed via registry event telemetry.

-- **Execution — PowerShell (T1059.001):**
+#### ▶ Execution

+(1) PowerShell (T1059.001)
-  Encoded PowerShell commands were executed, identified by `-enc` usage and Base64 content in PowerShell logs.
+- Encoded PowerShell commands were executed, identified by `-enc` usage and Base64 content in PowerShell logs.

+#### ▶ Command and Control

-- **Command and Control — Application Layer Protocol: Web (T1071.001):**
+(1) Application Layer Protocol: Web (T1071.001)
-  Outbound communication to an external web endpoint was identified after decoding the PowerShell payload.
+- utbound communication to an external web endpoint was identified after decoding the PowerShell payload.

 ---